 We have enough snow to snowshoe, although I didn’t get any trails track-set for cross-country skiing before guests arrived last Saturday for the Remembrance Day long weekend.
 Chris had come in Friday night to give me a hand getting the ski-doo out and running for the season.
 Best laid plans . . .

 Mark and Becci opted for a short Saturday afternoon jaunt on snowshoes up the little valley towards the base of the mountain.
 That trail had been ‘shoed before, so the going was relatively mild.
 Jon and Karen took advantage of a warm, cozy cabin and decided R&R was in order for the afternoon.
+There is something magical about cabins, especially in snowy woods; they have such an enchanted feel to them.
+I’m very tempted to get my own back home, especially now that you can even get a prefab cabin with a loft; what a dreamy prospect!

 On Sunday, we all strapped on snowshoes and took the side-hill trail over to George’s horse trail and down to pick up the Munn Creek Trail.
 I managed to twist my leg (somehow – go figure!) while breaking trail on the side-hill/horse trail and by the time we made it to the first willow meadow, I knew I wouldn’t make the first camp site another 3 km up the valley (plus 6 to come back to the cabins).
 Confident and keen, my guests decided to forge ahead while I gimped slowly and painfully back to the cabins.
 Leo and Molly stayed with the cripple . . .